razaghimahdi/Compose-Loading-Dots/README.md

 # Compose-Loading-Dots

-simple Library to have Progresses dots loading by compose, this is compose version [Android-Loading-Dots](https://github.com/razaghimahdi/Android-Loading-Dots)
+A library which allows you to have some beautiful loading with dots by Jetpack Compose, If you need this in XML then try[Android-Loading-Dots](https://github.com/razaghimahdi/Android-Loading-Dots)

 ## Developed by Mahdi Razzaghi Ghaleh

 [![](https://jitpack.io/v/razaghimahdi/Compose-Loading-Dots.svg)](https://jitpack.io/#razaghimahdi/Compose-Loading-Dots)

-# Step1.
+## Step1.
 Add it in your root build.gradle at the end of repositories:

 	allprojects {
 		repositories {
 			...